• Slide title

 Serving with the love of Jesus through Mary and Joseph

-Tradition + Community + Mission
+Tradition + Communion + Mission

 We are called to walk with Christ, serving with joy, love and mercy.
 We bring our talents and our shortcomings, our histories, and our hopes.
 But most of all, we bring our shared faith and love of Jesus.
 Together in this faith we grow in loving and serving our parish and our community.